dbon81926/Industrial-Robotics/README.md

 Tasks To Complete:

-Robots + Environemnt:
+Robots + Environemnt: <br>
 1. [X] Finalise a project for A2
 2. [X] Create DH Parameters for KR6 900
 3. [X] Establish an environment that incoroprates safety features for project to take place
 4. [X] Integrate robots + environment
-5. [ ] Make robot heights level
+5. [X] Make robot heights level
-7. [ ] Create puck and wooden plank (to placed inside gripper) on CAD
+7. [X] Create puck and wooden plank (to placed inside gripper) on CAD
-8. [ ] Use Blender/Mesh lab to convert CAD files into ply files which can be integrated into the environment
+8. [X] Use Blender/Mesh lab to convert (CAD) SLDPRT. files into STL. files

-Making Robot Heights Level:
+9. [X] Scale and make visibe using vertex painting --> Export as PLY. files

-Write process
+10. [X] Import ply files into the MATLAB

 Creation of GUI: <br>
 1. [X] Advanced teach function